 Communicate Early And Often

-After your plans are approved, it’s time to book a trip!
-But once traveling, communication is still crucial.
-Make sure supervisors and co-workers know you’re pulling your weight, even if you’re thousands of miles away, posting photos of palm trees.
+Communication is crucial.
+Make sure supervisors and co-workers know you’re pulling your weight, even if you’re thousands of miles away.

 If your office doesn’t mind when you clock your hours, or if you work for yourself, your options are wide open.
 Just note that communicating with co-workers or clients who are in Chicago while you’re in Auckland or Tokyo will result in some lag time, which might frustrate them and lower productivity.